teren-papercutlabs/slack-summary-bot/README.md

 # Slack Summary Bot

-A Slack bot that uses OpenAI's API to provide summaries and insights from conversations.
+A Slack bot that provides summaries of web content when mentioned with a URL.

 ## Features

-- Summarize channel conversations
+- Summarize web content from URLs shared in channels
-- Integration with OpenAI API
+- Integration with OpenAI API for intelligent summarization
-- Configurable summary parameters
+- Simple mention-based interaction (@bot <url>)
 - Secure handling of API keys and tokens
 - Webhook endpoint for Slack events